niqdev/packtpub-crawler/readme.md

 python spider.py
 ```

-Note that to run test using POST you need to change all **requests.post** with **requests.get** because are served as static pages.
+Note that to run test using POST you need to change all `requests.post` with `requests.get` because dev html pages are served statically.

 #### Production
 ```
 python spider.py -e prod
 ```

-Note that you need to create **script/config/prod.cfg** with your credential.
+Note that you need to create `script/config/prod.cfg` with your credential, look at `dev.cfg` for reference.